Divorce costs do not have to be excessive.

 Worse, couples who may not be in a strong financial position can no longer claim financial support to help pay the legal costs of their divorce.
 That’s because the government has withdrawn legal aid for all forms of family law, unless one party has been a victim of domestic violence.

 As you can see, divorce can become a costly outcome and it’s not surprising that many couples postpone the idea.
 They’re left with no choice (or so they think), which prevents them moving on with their lives and finding happiness.

 However, this doesn’t have to be you – there’s another option, which could make your divorce cheaper than you first expected.

 Rather than instructing two solicitors – why not hire a divorce negotiator to help you reach an amicable settlement?

 For a start, divorce negotiators charge far less than solicitors.
-Their average total fee is around £500, and this is shared between you, not each.
-Constructive discussion and negotiations also make the process quicker, easier and less stressful, because they work with you both to help you come to a settlement that’s fair for everyone – rather than one party benefitting over the other.
+Their average total fee is around £500, and it’s shared between you, not each .
+Constructive discussions and negotiations make the process quicker, easier and less stressful.
+We work with you both to help you come to a settlement that’s fair for everyone – rather than one party benefitting over the other.

-You’ll also have to factor in the court fee, which is something you have to pay whether or not you actually appear in chambers.
+You’ll also have to factor in the court fee, you have to pay whether you actually appear in chambers or not.
 In 2016 this fee rose from £410 to £550, and there is a proposal to possibly increase it again to £750 in the near future.

 Depending on your circumstances you may be exempt from payment of these court fees if you receive any of the following benefits: